groupdocs-comparison/GroupDocs.Comparison-Products/content/comparison/java/png.en.md

 platform_tag: "java"

 ############################# Head ############################
-head_title: "Get comparison reports for PNG pictures using GroupDocs.Comparison for Java."
+head_title: "Get diffs check reports for PNG pictures using GroupDocs.Comparison for Java."
 head_description: "The GroupDocs.Comparison for Java API generates useful comparison reports for PNG documents in applications that support J2EE and J2SE."

 ############################# Header ############################
 title: "Comparing PNG pictures using Java"
 description: "Empower your Java, J2EE or J2SE applications with GroupDocs.Comparison API.
 Retrieve detailed information about any changes at your PNG pictures."
-subtitle: "Documents comparing framework"
+subtitle: "Documents differences checking framework"

 header_actions:
   enable: true